Companies could beat Trump's tariffs the same way they did 80 years ago

 Mark Wu, an assistant professor at Harvard Law School who specializes in international trade law, agreed.

-“Increased uncertainty over additional trade remedies or other protectionist measures might cause firms to take a second look” at the program, added Wu, who earlier in his career worked inside the U.S. Office of the U.S. Trade Representative during the George W. Bush administration.
+"Increased uncertainty over additional trade remedies or other protectionist measures might cause firms to take a second look" at the program, added Wu, who earlier in his career worked in the Office of the U.S. Trade Representative during the George W. Bush administration.

 Wood, for one, is bullish on the benefits.